 Review our complete editorial policies here.

-Client Management
+Client Records & Intake Management

 To ensure nothing slips through the cracks, a built-in to-do list tracks outstanding documentation, keeping practitioners on top of required forms, unsigned notes, and upcoming appointments.
 Searching, categorizing, and archiving client records is equally smooth, with filterable search tools that make locating specific clients or past sessions effortless.

-During my time using My Best Practice, I was impressed by the depth of customization in its client forms and intake system.
-Right out of the box, it includes a large library of pre-built forms, including clinical assessments like the GAD-7 and PHQ-9, consent forms, and treatment agreements.
-If none of the defaults fit your needs, you can fully customize them or build new forms from scratch.
+I was impressed by the depth of customization available in My Best Practice’s forms and intake system.
+It includes a large library of pre-built forms, including clinical assessments like the GAD-7 and PHQ-9, consent forms, and treatment agreements.
+If none of the default forms fit your needs, you can fully customize them or build new forms from scratch.

-While testing My Best Practice, I found the calendar and scheduling system to be straightforward and well-organized, making it easy to manage a busy caseload without unnecessary complexity.
+While using My Best Practice, I found the calendar and scheduling system to be straightforward and well-organized, making it easy to manage a busy caseload without unnecessary complexity.
 The clean, intuitive layout allows for quick navigation, while built-in tools help streamline appointment booking, availability management, and staff coordination.

 For larger practices, My Best Practice supports multiple locations, practitioners, non-clinical staff, and even staff groups, helping keep everything organized.
 I liked how custom availability rules could be set for each clinician, preventing scheduling conflicts and ensuring smooth appointment management.

-Solo practitioners and smaller practices aren’t left out, either.
 Even without extra staff or multiple locations, I found the calendar system to be just as effective.
 One feature I really appreciated was the two-way sync with Google Calendar, allowing external calendar updates to reflect in My Best Practice—something not all EHRs include.
 Clients can also schedule or request appointments directly through the client portal, keeping the process streamlined.

 I found My Best Practice’s clinical documentation system to be one of its standout features.
 It’s powerful without being overwhelming, striking the right balance between functionality and ease of use.
-Unlike some EHRs that clutter the interface with excessive options (like ICANotes, which I previously reviewed), My Best Practice keeps things clean and efficient while still offering deep customization.

 - Session agendas and to-do lists to keep discussions structured while allowing flexibility.